Taylor Swift wins top prize, announces new album at MTV VMAs

 Taylor Swift took home the top prize at the 2022 MTV Video Music Awards on Sunday before she closed out the show with a surprisingly big announcement: Her new album.

 “I thought it would be a fun moment to tell you that my new album comes out Oct.
-21,” said Swift after she won video of the year for her project “All Too Well: The Short Film" (10 minute version), which claimed best long form video.
+21,” said Swift after she won video of the year for her project “All Too Well: The Short Film" (10 minute version), which claimed best long form video and direction.
 “I will tell you more at midnight.”

 People are also reading…